gregorianrants/van_cal/bugs.md

 - fix form changes size sometimes as data is entered
 - lock scroll postion of portal when opening form.
 - look into refreshing gcal token. is this something i need to add to the app?
+- handle server error when posting data from form

 # General Notes